lwijnsma/lwijnsma.github.io/index.md

 ## Welcome to my website

-richt now it is under construction but soon it wil look like somthing.
+right now it is under construction but soon it wil look like somthing.